brand161/serverless-object-recognition/workshop/instructions.md

 2. `aws s3 sync . s3://$BUCKET_NAME`

 ## Grab your webapp URL from Cloudformation
-- In a new tab, navigate to the cloudformation console
+- Open the [cloudformation console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2) in a new tab
 - Find the stack you initally created and click on it
 - Select the 'Outputs' tab
 - Grab the URL from the WebsiteURL Value and paste it into a new tab